Alexander Wang (designer)

-Alexander Wang (born December 26, 1983) is a Chinese American fashion designer.
-Wang launched his Alexander Wang fashion brand in 2005 and came to prominence after being awarded the CFDA/Vogue Fashion Fund in 2008.
+Alexander Wang (born December 26, 1983) is an American fashion designer.
+Wang launched his eponymous fashion brand in 2005 and came to prominence after being awarded the CFDA/Vogue Fashion Fund in 2008.
+He is known for his urban-inspired designs and use of black.

 From November 2012 through July 2015, Wang was creative director at Balenciaga.
-He is known for his urban-inspired designs and use of black.

 Early life and education

-Wang was born on December 26, 1983, to Taiwanese parents in San Francisco, California, where he was raised with his brother Dennis and sister Theresa.
+Wang was born on December 26, 1983, to Taiwanese American mother Ying Wang in San Francisco, California, where he was raised with his brother, Dennis, and sister, Theresa.
 Despite speculation, Wang has noted that he does not speak Mandarin Chinese.

 He attended elementary and middle school at the Harker School in San Jose, California.
 He spent ninth grade as a boarding student at the Stevenson School in Pebble Beach, California.
 Subsequently, Wang attended and graduated from the Drew School in San Francisco.
 At 15 years old, Wang took part in a summer design program at Central Saint Martins.

 At age 18, Wang moved to New York City to attend Parsons School of Design.
 He left his program after two years to begin his professional career and did not graduate.

 Career

-2005–2012: Early career

 In 2005, after two years at Parsons, Wang decided to pursue the launch of his own fashion label, which debuted with a predominantly knitwear collection.
-In Fall 2007, Wang presented a complete women's ready-to-wear collection on the New York catwalk for the first time, to critical acclaim.
+In Fall 2007, Wang presented a complete women's ready-to-wear collection on the New York catwalk for the first time.
 He won the CFDA/Vogue Fashion Fund in 2008, an honor accompanied by a $20,000 award to expand one's business.
 That same year, he launched his first handbag collection.

 After designing a Fall 2008 collection using black as the predominant color, he designed his Spring 2009 collection using bright colors such as orange, dusty purple, aqua and hot pink.
 Following this, he reverted to using mainly black fabrics.

-Wang's first flagship store opened in SoHo, Lower Manhattan, on February 17, 2011.
-Some have noted that Wang has helped to rejuvenate an otherwise dissolving area into fashion's Lower Manhattan epicenter.
+Wang's first flagship store opened in SoHo, in lower Manhattan, on February 17, 2011.
+Some have noted that the brand has helped to rejuvenate an otherwise dissolving area into fashion's Lower Manhattan epicenter.